ogordev/42-excellence/piscine/c00/notes.md

     return 0;
 }

+In this example, the sum function is called with the arguments 10 and 30.
+The function returns the sum of the two numbers, which is then printed in the main function
+3
+.
+Functions in C are essential for dividing bigger problems into smaller, more manageable chunks of code, making it simpler to create and run programs.
+They enable reusability, reduce redundancy, make code modular, provide abstraction functionality, and break an extensive program into smaller and simpler pieces

 # parameters
 In C, a parameter refers to a variable in a function declaration or definition, while an argument is the actual value passed to the function when it is called.
 Parameters act as placeholders to receive the arguments passed during a function call, and they are also known as formal parameters.
 On the other hand, arguments are the actual values supplied during the function call